-Hamas official demands details of Egypt-PA gas deal
+Hamas official demands details of Egypt-PA deal to develop Gaza gas field

 A Hamas official has expressed discontent over the movement being side-lined in an agreement between the Palestinian Authority (PA) and Egypt to develop a gas field west of the Gaza strip, Anadolu Agency report.

 Mousa Abu Marzouk, a senior member of the Islamist movement that controls Gaza, tweeted that "Gaza must be present in any understandings about the gas fields on its shore".

 "If Gaza is forced to import natural gas from the occupation to the only power station in the Strip, then we should not stand by and watch as our natural resources go away."